california-polytechnic-university/ECE4300_Fall2024/GROUP H/ASCON/README.md

 <Cores_> : The number of threads the program will use to process the data also a whole number.
 Be sure to not exceed the number of cores just for consistency.

-<Mode_> : Whether you are benchmarking encryption or decryption where 0 = ecyrption and 1 = decryption.
+<Mode_> : Whether you are benchmarking encryption or decryption where 0 = ecryption and 1 = decryption.

 You should get an output like this